Bostawa/Shared_courses/README.md

 # Shared_courses
 --------------- NOTES -----------------------
-Guys, there is a mix of youtube, university courses and other stuff.
+Hi.
+I created this repository to invite you for sharing materials on Data science.
-There is a lot of material.
+There is a mix of materials from different sources, university courses and other stuff I guess can be useful in our mutual curiosity outside of our useful business hours.
+Please, do not hesitate to add your materials to share it further on.
 Some of them are marked with ***** which me and some of my colleagues-users consider to rank good to excellent.
 I am planning on going through them to find references, quizzes, tests, projects, etc.
 There are probably some duplicates.
 I have not cleaned it up completely.